Adidas in talks to sell ice hockey business

-FRANKFURT (Reuters) - German sports apparel company Adidas (ADSGn.DE) has been approached by several parties interested in buying its ice hockey business, its chief executive said on Thursday.
+FRANKFURT, Nov 8 (Reuters) - German sports apparel company Adidas has been approached by several parties interested in buying its ice hockey business, its chief executive said on Thursday.

 “I can confirm that we are engaged in discussions but no decision has been made,” Herbert Hainer told analysts after the group reported third-quarter results.